Europe's climate masterplan aims to slash emissions within a decade

 Emissions from cars, planes and ships, which make up a quarter of the EU total, are rising.
 Buildings produce a third of the bloc’s emissions and, like Europe’s factories, many homes use heat produced from fossil fuels.

-Put simply, most of the draft measures will encourage companies and consumers to choose greener options over polluting ones.
+The draft measures aim to encourage companies and consumers to choose greener options over polluting ones.

 CLIMATE POLICIES COME HOME